savonet/book/workflow.md

 ```{.liquidsoap include="liq/output.file.liq" from=2}
 ```

-The file name can contain special substring which will automatically be replaced:
+The file name can contain special substrings which will automatically be replaced:

 - some strings stand for the current time: `%Y` (year), `%m` (month), `%d` (day), `%H` (hour), `%M` (minute), `%S` (second), `%w` (weekday), `%z`